hala3k/compartment-users-app/replit.md

 ### User Interface
 The interface contains:
-- **Compartment field**: Search input for filtering + dropdown that loads on component init
+- **Compartment field**: Autocomplete input with dropdown suggestions
+  - Type to search and filter compartments in real-time
+  - Select by clicking dropdown item, pressing Enter, or typing exact match
+  - Dropdown shows all options on focus, filters as you type
 - **Users field**: Search input for filtering + multi-select that only appears after a compartment is selected
 - Users can select multiple users via checkboxes
-- Both fields have real-time search/filter functionality (case-insensitive)
+- Real-time search/filter functionality for both fields (case-insensitive)
 - The form displays current selections in real-time without requiring a submit action

 ## Key Features